RedAngel121/NytePack/README.md

 - `java -jar packwiz-installer-bootstrap.jar https://redangel121.github.io/NytePack/pack.toml -g -s server`
 - For use on servers, add the `-g` flag to disable the GUI and `-s server` to download only server-side mods
 - Then start the minecraft dedicated server using the premade server script

+# Mods that Oramgecat thought were OK to install...
+Biomes O' Plenty                    Yea not happening BOP Create Mod Rose Quartz          Unnecessary
+Chunk Loaders                       probably not going to use it CoFH Core                           Required by Thermal series so not happening Corail Tombstone                    Already have corpse mod and dont want the extra utility Deeper and Darker                   Useless mod
+Ding                                Wont be needed if you didnt add in all these extra mods Elevator Mod                        Useful but Not in the spirit of the pack Ender Crop                          - Investigate Ender IO                            Alpha stages of dev so nope EnderChests                         Not in the spirit of the pack EnderTanks                          Not in the spirit of the pack Explorer's Compass                  wont be easily useful Fast Leaf Decay                     not needed with DynTrees Flywheel                            - Investigate Forbidden & Arcanus
+Industrial Foregoing
+Just Enough Mekanism Multiblocks    - Broken Mod KumaAPI
+Light Overlay                       Cheats LOL
+Mana and Artifice                   will be added back in later McJtyLib
+Mekanism: More Solar Panels         I need to look into the rest of Mek and see whats worth using
+Mekanism: Additions
+Mekanism: Generators
+Mekanism: Tools
+Mekanism: Weapons
+MixinExtras                         - Investigate
+MixinSquared                        - Investigate
+Mob Grinding Utils                  NOT HAPPENING
+More Mekanism Processing            doesnt jaopca cover everything?
+Nature's Compass                    meh may not be needed Nebulus' Cherryblossom Tree         NOPE NOT HAPPENING Nebulus' Jungle Tree
+Nebulus' Oak Tree
+Nebulus' Spruce Tree
+OAuth Account Manager               Maybe for client side Open Parties and Claims             use FLAN
+Polymorph                           - Investigate
+Refined Storage                     Nope, not until I get Mek up to speed Regions Unexplored                  - Investigate RFToolsBase                         RFTOOLS IS NOT HAPPENING RFToolsBuilder
+RFToolsControl
+RFToolsPower
+RFToolsStorage
+RFToolsUtility
+ShetiPhian-Core
+Sophisticated Backpacks             dont want backpacks right now... not sure if that will change later SpectreLib
+Super Factory Manager               Not in the spirit of the pack TerraBlender                        not needed cause no BoP Thermal Cultivation                 THERMAL ISNT HAPPENING Thermal Dynamics
+Thermal Expansion
+Thermal Foundation
+Thermal Innovation
+Thermal Integration
+Thermal Locomotion
+Thermal Series
+Titanium                            Req by Industrial Foregoing Torchmaster                         ONLY FOR ADMIN USE U Team Core
+Valhelsia Core
+Waystones                           NEVER